sttp/Specification/Sections/U-TLS.md

 * Establish a secure one-way encrypted path (Using a RSA-2048 bit keys or greater to encrypt and sign the key data).
 * Encrypted of user traffic (AES-CTR Mode.
 128, 192, 256 bit encryption).
 * Authenticated user traffic (Using a Keyed HMACs up to 512-bits long.
 With varieties of SHA256, SHA384, SHA512).
-* Data Integrity Checks (Provided by the HMAC)
+* Data Integrity Checks (Provided by the HMAC).
 * Prevents packet duplication and replay attacks of expired data.
 * Protects against Man-in-the-Middle attacks.
 * Resistant to Denial-of-Service attacks (Sender Risk: None; Receiver Risk: Low).

 This protocol does not provide:
-* Guaranteed Delivery
+* Guaranteed Delivery.
-* Flow Control
+* Flow Control.
-* Congestion Notification
+* Congestion Notification.
 * Packets Sequencing.
-* Acknowledgments
+* Acknowledgments.

 ### Design Overview